Azure/azure-render-hub/docs/50-autoscale-overview.md

 ### Idle Threshold

 The CPU and GPU idle percentage can be specified in the Environment -> Configuration page.
-The default avlues are 5% and 2% respectively.
+The default values are 5% and 2% respectively.

 ### Specific Processes